flaskevann/patterns-examples/README.md

 - Liskov Substitution Principle (LSP) = "Base types should be replaceable with its subtypes.
 Because new specialized behavior doesn't mean the class' basic nature should change."
 - Interface Segregation Principle (ISP) = "Clients should not be forced to depend upon interfaces that they do not use.
 So split them up!”
 - Dependency Inversion Principle (DIP) = "High level modules AND low level modules should BOTH depend on abstractions."

+These principles are abstract (and some more than others).
+But all concrete pattern examples *should* try and follow them ..

 ## License